aledelmo/3DSlicer_Plugins/TractographyPelvis/README.md

 From the Slicer menu bar go on Edit --> Application Settings --> Modules

-In the Additional module path add the DiffusionPelvis folder and add it up to your favourite modules.
+In the Additional module path add the TractographyPelvis folder and add it up to your favourite modules.

 Finally, change the path in config.json file, under the plug-in config folder, with the MRTrix3 path you noted in the beginning (alternatively, in Unix-based system you can obtain the requested path writing in a terminal 'which mrview')